lorefnon/.emacs.d/README.md

 It is pre-configured for web & frontend development (HTML, CSS, JS, TS, SCSS etc.)

+This setup is in regular use in Windows and Linux environments.

 Use it at your own risk.
 Feedback and Contributions are welcome.

 # Installation